 Seven Tips for Landing a Career in Sales

 As spring is in full bloom for most of the country, this means job hunting and interview season will be in full swing in the coming months.
 With this in mind, Zach Kyle, Priority1’s Senior Vice President of Sales, has released seven noteworthy tips for anyone attempting to jumpstart a career in sales.
-Whether you are a recent college grad looking to secure your first post-graduation gig, or an experienced sales representative, each of these tips could aid you in obtaining a sales-related position within an established company.
+Whether you are a recent college grad looking to secure your first post-graduation gig or an experienced sales representative, each of these tips could aid you in obtaining a sales-related position within an established company.

-Keep your LinkedIn profile up-to-date
+Keep your LinkedIn profile up-to-date.

-Build your interview skills
+Build your interview skills.

-Practice, practice, practice for every interview
+Practice, practice, practice for every interview.

-Know the job description
+Know the job description.

 Upon considering a position, make sure you fully understand and see exactly what you will be doing before making any decision.
-If you like what you hear after your first in-person interview, inquire if you can shadow current reps and your future manager for at least half a workday, if not a full workday.
+If you like what you hear after your first in-person interview, inquire if you can shadow current reps and your future manager for at least half a workday, if not an entire workday.
 You always want to inspect what you expect before you sign an offer letter.

-Love your leader
+Love your leader.

-Be confident in your decision
+Be confident in your decision.

-Weigh the pros and cons
+Weigh the pros and cons.

-Finally, take the time to do your research on a company, which also includes the reviews left by previous and current employees.
+Finally, take the time to research a company, which also includes the reviews left by previous and current employees.
 However, in the same instance, take anonymous internet reviews with a grain of salt and do not let one or two passive comments influence your decision.
 Use your best judgment to sift through the reviews and weigh the pros and cons of a company.
 Throwing it back to the previous tip, be confident in your decisions and managers.
 What did not work for some might work for others!